Gem Profile- Garnet

 How Red is a Garnet?

-Most of us are familiar with the saturated deep red color of garnets.
-But some have specific names.
-Rholdolite garnets are a beautiful purplish red or rose color with Almandite giving us red with a violet undertone.
-We also have Hessonite, which is brownish-red, as opposed to Pyrope which is red with a hint of brown.
-Rounding out the reds, we have Spessartite, first found in Namibia and called "Mandarin Spessartine" due to its orange-red color.
+Most of us are familiar with the deep red color of garnets, but some have specific names.
+Rhodolite garnets are a purplish-red or rose color, while Almandine gives red with a violet undertone.
+Hessonite is brownish-red, and Pyrope is red with a hint of brown.

-Garnet made the news several times in 1996.
-A 19th century garnet brooch belonging to the estate of the late Jacqueline Kennedy Onassis was sold at Sotheby's for $145,000.00.
-That same year, the world's largest garnet was found in Australia.
-This whopper weighs thousands of tons and is nearly 100 feet across.
+That same year, the world's largest garnet was discovered in Australia.
+This massive stone weighs thousands of tons and spans nearly 100 feet.
 Not bad for a university student!

 Marcia Kertel wrapped this sterling silver ring to showcase Garnet and Swarovksi Crystal beads.